mcneel/help-docs/_en/flamingo/5/help/documentproperties-flamingo.md

 #### Glow Channel
 {: #channel}
-Materials that contain any level of glow will light up, but will not illuminate other objects (tag the object as a light to illuminate other objects.).
+Materials that contain any level of glow will light up, but will not illuminate other objects.
+(Tag the object as a light to illuminate other objects.)
 Set the Glow on a Channel, allowing the brightness of the glow to be adjusted after rendering without re-rendering.

 ## Bounces
 {: #bounces}